 Item Issue

 Applications Submitted in Grants.gov.
 Do not submit

 applications in PAMS or FedConnect.

 Grants.gov Submission Ensure that applications are submitted under

 the correct Opportunity Number.

 Standard Form (SF)-424 Research and

 Related (R&R):

 - Attach nothing to Field 20

 - Attach nothing to Field 21

 SF-424 Research and Related Other Project

 Information form:

 - Attach the abstract to Field 7

 - Attach the Project Narrative, with all

 appendices, to Field 8

 - Attach nothing to Field 9

 - Attach nothing to Field 10

 - Attach nothing to Field 11

 - Attach the list of individuals who should

 not serve as merit reviewers (Collaborator

 Template) to Field 12

 - Do not attach other files to Field 12

 - NOTE: Files attached to Field 12 will not

 be shared with merit reviewers.

-Pre-Applications - Submit your pre-application in PAMS.
+Letters of Intent (LOIs) - Submit your LOI in PAMS.

-- Do not submit your pre-application in
+- Do not submit your LOI in Grants.gov.

+- Do not attach your LOI to the SF-424

+Research and Related (R&R) form.

+- Follow the instructions in Section IV for the

+Pre-Applications preparation of an LOI.

+110-Applications Submit your pre-application in PAMS.Do not submit your pre-application in

+Grants.gov.

-Grants.gov.Do not attach your pre-application to the
+- Do not attach your pre-application to the SF-

-SF-424 Research and Related (R&R) form.
+424 Research and Related (R&R) form.

-Follow the instructions in Section IV for
+- Follow the instructions in Section IV for the

-the preparation of a pre-application.
+preparation of a pre-application.

 Page Limits Strictly followed throughout application,

-including particular attention to:
+1 450 12111110 including particular attention to:

+Item Issue

-Project Narrative and appendices
+- Project Narrative and appendices

 - Biographical sketches

 - Data Management Plans (DMPs)

-- Letter(s) of Collaboration or Access, if any
+- Letter(s) of Collaboration or Access, if

+any

 Personally Identifiable Information None present in the application

-Item Issue

 Project Narrative Composed of one PDF file including all

 appendices (bibliography, facilities,

 equipment, DMP)

 Project Summary / Abstract Name of PI, PI's institutional affiliation(s),

 Co-Investigator(s), Co-Investigator's

 institutional affiliation(s)

 DOE Title Page Follow instructions closely

 Budget Use current negotiated indirect cost and fringe

 benefit rates

 Budget Justification (attached to budget) Justify all requested costs

 Biographical Sketches Follow page limits strictly and do not include

 list of collaborators.
 Attach the biographical

 sketch to the Senior/Key Person Profile

 (Expanded) Form.

 Current and Pending Support Ensure complete listing of all activities,

 regardless of source of funding.
 Attach the

 current and pending support to the Senior/Key

-Person Profile (Expanded) Form.
+1' CL 1' '1 1 1 01 11 0 Person Profile (Expanded) Form.

 List of Individuals who Should not Serve as Attach to Field 12 of the SF-424 Research

-Merit Reviews and Related Other Project Information form.
+Merit Reviews Data Management Plans (DMP) and Related Other Project Information form.

 Data Management Plans (DMP) - If referring to an experiment's DMP,

-describe the relationship to the proposed
+describe the relationship to the proposed research.

-research.

 - Include a DMP even if no experimental

 data is expected.

 Institutions capable of being funded through If National Laboratories and/or DOE sites are

 the DOE Field Work System permitted to submit under this NOFO:

-- Do not create new institutions in the PAMS
+the BOLTIeld Work System - Do not create new institutions in the

-website.
+PAMS website.

-- Submit applications in Grants gov using
+- Submit applications in Grants.gov using

-the name of the laboratory or site in Field 5
+the name of the laboratory or site in Field

-of the SF-424(R&R) application form, not
+5 of the SF-424(R&R) application form,

-the contractor operating the laboratory or
+not the contractor operating the laboratory

-site.
+or site.

 Submissions under this NOFO will be

 evaluated for technical merit, but any

-resulting funding, work, or awards will be made under the laboratory or site's contract
+resulting funding, work, or awards will be

+made under the laboratory or site's contract

+Item Issue

 with DOE.
 No separate financial assistance

 awards will be made.
 No administrative

 provisions of this NOFO will apply to the

 laboratory or any laboratory subcontractor.